 Classic styling houses a stack of features aimed at the enthusiast photographer

-If you're looking for a premium and stylish looking camera that can back this up with refined handling and stunning image quality, then the X-Pro2 should definitely be at or towards the top of your list.
-Building on the original X-Pro1, Fuji's first mirrorless camera, the X-Pro2 may look similar, but they're quite different beasts.
-Its the first Fuji X-Series camera to use the new 24.3MP APS-C sensor with the company's X-Trans filter array, delivering excellent colour and detail.
-There's also an new X Processor Pro image processing engine that sees burst shooting up to 8fps and a much improved and snappier AF system.
-Unique to mirrorless cameras is the X-Pro2's Advanced Hybrid Multi Viewfinder, that offers both the option of an EVF and optical viewfinder, as well an Electronic Rangefinder feature that overlays a small version of the electronic finder in the corner of the optical one.
+The joint flagship camera in the Fuji range alongside the X-T2, the X-Pro2 is designed for photographers who prefer to shoot with compact primes.
+Using the same 24.3MP sensor as the X-T2, the AF isn't quite as advanced, it's still very capable.
+Unique to mirrorless cameras though is the X-Pro2's Advanced Hybrid Multi Viewfinder, offering both the option of an EVF and optical viewfinder, as well an Electronic Rangefinder feature that overlays a small version of the electronic finder in the corner of the optical one.
 One of the more expensive options out there, but you'll be rewarded with a great shooting experience and pin-sharp images.

 Read the full review: Fujifilm X-Pro2